Local and server installation

 - In your .env file, make sure

-varaibles. - Generate a MySQL database, and make sure that the .env settings are properly set and that you can make a connection.
+DB_CONNECTION=mysqlis set, along with the otherDB_varaibles. - Generate a MySQL database, and make sure that the .env settings are properly set and that you can make a connection.

 Danger